 A: Depending on how handy you are it might be possible, although it is not the best idea to DIY because they are custom ordered, so you can’t return them if the measurements are off.
 We highly recommend that you have a glass company do it for you, unless you are a trained professional.

 Q: Do you offer electronic options for “Through the Glass” pet doors?

 A: Yes, the SureFlap Microchip Pet Door and the Cat Mate Elite 355 Super Selective Cat Doors can be installed through the glass.
 However, these two options are not specifically made for a through glass installation and depending on your glass type would require replacing it or cutting it.
-On the other hand, the Patio Pet Door Co or Pet Door Guys pet door option is specifically made for a through glass installation and comes with the glass framing and the panel, but is not an electronic door option.
+On the other hand, the Pet Door Guys pet door option is specifically made for a through glass installation and comes with the glass framing and the panel, but is not an electronic door option.